reaganman/order_me/README.md

 - [Other scripts](#Other_scripts)
 ## Introduction

-`order_me` is a pipeline designed to track the evolution of a specific sequence of interest within a specified taxonomic group.
-It utilizes various scripts to download genomic data, perform sequence searches, and generate alignments for further analysis.
+`order_me` is a pipeline of bash and python scripts designed to track the evolution of a specific sequence of interest within a specified taxonomic group.
+Various scripts download genomic data, perform sequence searches, and generate alignments for further analysis.

-Functionality to make and view phylogentics trees is also included
+Functionality to make and view phylogentic trees is also included

 ## Dependencies